 Which products work best for joint purchasing?

-Dry products with long shelf life:
+Dry products with extended shelf life:

 - Rice, pasta, flour, sugar